libsndfile/libsamplerate/docs/quality.md

 - **Speed** - the faster the better **:-)**.

-There are a number of sample rate converters available for downloading but I will limit the comparison ot Secret Rabbit Code to the following:
+There are a number of sample rate converters available for downloading but I will limit the comparison of Secret Rabbit Code to the following:

 - [sndfile-resample](http://libsndfile.github.io/libsamplerate/download.html)
   which is a program (which uses libsamplerate) from the **examples/** directory